 In case you have indeed to replace the lamp, here s a direct link to Amazon (US and UK):

-3 Responses to “Beamer Sanyo PLV-Z4 / Z5 does not work, no light but LEDs flashing, lamp defective?- No, just push the bi-metal switch!”
+22 thoughts on “Beamer Sanyo PLV-Z4 / Z5 does not work, no light but LEDs flashing, lamp defective?- No, just push the bi-metal switch!

 2. Thanks!
 I was so frustrated when replaced the lamp, but the Lamp Replace light was still showing a problem.
 Your explanation and detailed pictures were very clear and solved my problem.